drzavaleta/CC-Anesthesia/processes/icuhandoff.md

 ## PICU

-* Vocera "PI Admission" 30 minutes prior to end of case
+* Vocera "PI Admission" 30 minutes prior to end of case.
-* Secretary will transfer you to apropriate intensivist
+* Secretary will transfer you to apropriate intensivist.

 ## NICU